Metaphrog: History

-They have been commissioned to work on several projects, including an adaptation of the poem The First Men on Mercury by Edwin Morgan (poet) in comic form.
-On National Poetry Day 2009, 35000 copies of the pamphlet published by the Association for Scottish Literary Studieswere distributed to all Glasgow Secondary Schools.
-Other commissioned works include: Skint! for the Scottish Book Trust in 2010 and, in revised form, in 2014; The Photographs for Glasgow Life and Time to Shine: graphic novel for Creative Scotland in 2013.
+They have been commissioned to work on several projects, including an adaptation of the poem "The First Men on Mercury" by Edwin Morgan (poet) in comic form.
+On National Poetry Day 2009, 35,000 copies of the pamphlet published by the Association for Scottish Literary Studies were distributed to all Glasgow Secondary Schools.
+Other commissioned works include: Skint! for the Scottish Book Trust in 2010 and, in revised form, in 2014; The Photographs for Glasgow Life and Time to Shine: Graphic Novel for Creative Scotland in 2013.

 Their work has been exhibited at The British Library, The London Print Studio, The Lakes International Comic Art Festival, The National Library of Scotland, Scotland House in Brussels and Dundee University.
 The duo travel extensively across the country to promote the medium of comics, visiting schools, libraries, museums, festivals, sharing their experience of making comics.
 They have given talks at Gordonstoun school, Glasgow School of Art, and visited international school in Europe.

-In 2015 Papercutz published The Red Shoes and Other Tales a collection of graphic fairy tales adapted from Hans Christian Andersen along with The Glass Case an original short story.
+In 2015 Papercutz published The Red Shoes and Other Tales, a collection of graphic fairy tales adapted from Hans Christian Andersen along with "The Glass Case," an original short story.
 This collection was followed by an adaptation of The Little Mermaid in 2017.

 Metaphrog are Patrons of Reading 2013-2017 at Northfield Academy in Aberdeen and were Writers in Residence at the Edinburgh International Book Festival 2015.
 They are the winners of The Sunday Herald Scottish Culture Awards Best Visual Artist 2016.